cockroachdb/docs/v22.1/create-security-certificates-openssl.md

 docs_area:
 ---

-This tutorial walks the user through provisioning a [public key infrastructure (PKI) certificate authority (CA)](security-reference/transport-layer-security.html) for a {{ site.data.products.core }} cluster deployed in Google Cloud Platform (GCP).
+This tutorial shows how to provision a [public key infrastructure (PKI) certificate authority (CA)](security-reference/transport-layer-security.html) for a {{ site.data.products.core }} cluster deployed in Google Cloud Platform (GCP).

 See also: